peterlee137/sand-simulation/README.md

-# sand-simulaton
+# sand-simulation
-2d sand simulaton written in python (not realistic)
+2d sand simulation written in python (not realistic)